FRossiJP/NRA_ROOT/README.md

 sh launches a GUI file selection diagram.
 Selecting multiple files will start parallel processing.
 (Selecting too many files will use too much RAM and cause a crash)

+What we want to address in the future:

+Reduce memory usage

+Safe handling of memory

+Functionalization

+Simplify parameter setting tasks

+Automation